GaurangTandon/extensible-bowling-game/README.md

 # Bowling Game

 Software Refactoring project based on a Bowling Lane manager and simulator written in Java.
 (The original source of this project is unknown, was given as Software Systems assignment in IIIT Hyderabad).
+This project was worked on by [Animesh Sinha](https://github.com/AnimeshSinha1309/), [Avani Gupta](https://github.com/avani17101), and me.

 ## Description